Listed below are frequently asked questions about economics for undergraduate students.

 How do I declare a major in economics?

 Fill out the electronic declaration of major form.
-The Director of Undergraduate Studies (currently, Professor Hansen) will review and approve your declaration, and will inform you of your faculty advisor assignment by e-mail within about two weeks.
+The Director of Undergraduate Studies (currently, Professor Kraft) will review and approve your declaration, and will inform you of your faculty advisor assignment by e-mail within about two weeks.

 How do I plan for successful completion of my economics program?